Phil Ressler: When you’re taking in data from a wide variety of data types, that data is going to look different depending what it comes from.

 Or, they are collecting data and putting it into siloed applications, and they don’t have a holistic view of what that operating ecosystem is like.

-[00:00:32] Say I have a farm and I have a bunch of temperature humidity sensors everywhere.
-If I want to add weather data into the stream and be able to trigger rules on a combination of those two types of data you’re not only handling that translation layer from the sensor data into the platform.
-But then you’re handling how to normalize that data with other types of stream data at the same time.
+Elizabeth Shonnard: Say I have a farm and I have a bunch of temperature humidity sensors everywhere.
+If I want to add weather data into the stream and be able to trigger rules on a combination of those two types of data, you’re not only handling the translation layer from the sensor data into the platform, but then you’re also handling how to normalize that data with other types of stream data at the same time.

-[00:02:01] There’s an opportunity to take in data build a record find the exception events determine what’s actionable.
-Automate the responses and do that at a scale that can function at the billions of levels and the trillions and level that we’re going to have over the next 15 or 20 years.
+Phil Ressler: There’s an opportunity to take in data, build a record, find the exception events, determine what’s actionable, automate the responses and do that at a scale that can function at the billions level, and at the trillions level that we’re going to have over the next 15 or 20 years.

-[00:02:42] We are headed to a world of trillions of sensors.
-Smarter sensors getting progressively cheaper can generate lots of data and with the entire world essentially automating breakneck speed.
-If you wait until it is an overwhelming proposition then you can’t ever catch up.
+And with the entire world essentially automating at breakneck speed, if you wait until it is an overwhelming proposition, then you can’t ever catch up.